sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 #### Monitoring Sensu Server Remotely

-To monitor the `sensu-server` Server process, you will need another independent Sensu stack that can reach in to properly monitor the service.
+To monitor the `sensu-server` Server process, you will need to do so from an independent Sensu stack.
 This can be done by reaching out to Sensu's [API health endpoint][6] and using the [check-http sensu plugin][7] using the following check definition.

 {{< highlight json >}}
 {
   "checks": {
     "check_sensu_server_port": {
-      "command": "check-http.rb -h remote.api.hostname -P 4567 -p /health?consumers=1 --response-code 204",
+      "command": "check-http.rb -h remote-api-hostname -P 4567 -p /health?consumers=1 --response-code 204",
       "subscribers": [
         "monitor_remote_sensu_api"
       ],